hkandala/Music-Maker/README.md

 # Music-Maker-10K
-A music maker web app for 10K Apart challenge (2016)
+A web app to create music using TR 808 sounds